wwwmonkey/qantas_test/README.md

 So, there is a tradeoff between revisting and learning new skills versus speed/optimisation.
 I'd like to utilise this test as motivation to research and learn, so let's checkout something 'new'.

+## Assumptions taken in build

+The screenshot shows the Sort selected as Price high-low, but the data doesn't appear to be sorted as such.
+I'm assuming it should be sorted Desc by default.

 ## Breakdown of installers used

 [CRA - Create React App](https://create-react-app.dev/docs/getting-started/)